-As far as food is concerned, the
+"We want to make the coffee right

-"Main Street is filling up again;

-it's nice," Collins said.
-"We want The Coffee House is projected to students to be comfortable and come
+"Main Street is filling up again; it's nice," Collins said.
+"We want open in early 2022.
+For the time be- back and know that they're wel-

 The market and coffee house have been a long time coming.
-It is all finally becoming a reality since the market opened.
+It is all finally becoming a reality since the

-"I think for a lot of people, Main Street might feel intimidating because there are a lot of bars and that's great for some of the older students, but for those who either don't participate in bar culture, or maybe aren't of age yet, having a really special coffee house to relax, study, read, hang out with friends and bring their families to is going to be a really exciting thing for us to be able to share with UWO," Kane said.
+"I think for a lot of people, Main Street might feel intimidating because there are a lot of bars and that's great for some of the older students, but for those who either don't participate in bar culture, or maybe aren't of age yet, having a really special coffee house to relax, study, read, hang out with friends and bring their families to is going to be a really exciting thing for us to be able to share with UWO."
+Kane said.
 "I wish I had this when I was in school."